ltwp/ltwp/research.md

 # Research

-I am a scientist with applied interests and a desire to teach, currently working as a postdoctoral scholar at the [Environmental Systems Dynamics Laboratory](https://www.esdlberkeley.com/) at the University of California, Berkeley.
+I am a scientist with applied interests and a love for teaching, currently working as a postdoctoral scholar at the [Environmental Systems Dynamics Laboratory](https://www.esdlberkeley.com/) at the University of California, Berkeley.
 I got my Ph.D from the same university, where I worked closely with Dr Mark Stacey and Dr Jessie Lacy (USGS) on hydrodynamics and sediment transport in shallow bays and marshlands.
 My bachelors is in Applied Mathematics from Brown University.

-My scholarship focuses on the following:
+My scholarship focuses on the following as relevant to wetlands, estuaries, bays, and beaches:

-- environmental fluid mechanics and physical processes of wetlands, estuaries, bays, and coastal oceans
+- environmental fluid mechanics and coastal physical oceanography
-- how hydrodynamics are co-produced with geomorphic or ecological change
+- the transport and fate of water and sediment (then carbon, gases, plastics...)
-- the transport and fate of sediment, carbon, plastic, and more...
+- how hydrodynamics are co-produced with geomorphic and ecological change

 These questions frequently intersect with infrastructure systems and human impacts, leading me to both engineering or humanistic work.
 I am excited to think interdisciplinarily whenever possible!